ektasaini/A2-calculator/Subtraction.md

   Then I see "minus" as prefix
   And the "subtracted number" as the result

-## Scenario: Subtraction of "fraction" from "fraction"
+## Scenario: Subtraction of fractions

   Given The calculator is on